epi2me-labs/wf-aav-qc/docs/08_pipeline_overview.md

 * `--itr_backbone_threshold` (default 20).
 Reads mapping to the transgene plasmid sometimes extend beyond the ITRs.
 This parameter sets a maximum number of bases after which the read is classified as `backbone`.

 See the [AAV structures](#aav-structure-diagrams) section for some representative diagrams of AAV gene structures and how they are classified.

+At this stage, the BAM alignment files are tagged with `AV:Z` which associates each alignment with an assigned genotype, in the format `AV:Z:full_ssaav`.

+If --gtype_bams is set to `true`, these tagged BAMs are split on this tag into separate BAM files.